ArthurDao1022/Youtube-Homepage-Project/README.md

 YouTube Homepage Duplicate:

 • How to run code: https://arthurdao1022.github.io/Youtube-Homepage-Project/
+  1. You may also be able to upload Youtube.html through VSCODE and download an Extension called: Live Server by Ritwick Dey.
+  2. After downloading the code, you may right click on the code and click, "Open with Live Server."

 • This is a project that demonstrates my proficiency in HTML and CSS.
 The project involves creating a clone of the Youtube homepage.